Ichimoku Kinko Hyo Indicator

 Support and Resistance Areas

-Support & resistance levels can be predicted by presence of Kumo (clouds).
-The Kumo also can be used to identify the ruling trend of the market.
+Support and resistance levels can be predicted by the presence of Kumo (clouds).
+The Kumo can also be used to identify the current forex trend of the forex trading market.

-- If price is above Kumo, the ruling market trend is said to be upwards.
+- If forex price is above the Kumo, the prevailing market forex trend is said to be upwards.

-- If price is below Kumo, the ruling market trend is said to be downwards.
+- If forex price is below the Kumo, the prevailing market forex trend is said to be downwards.

 The Chikou Span or Lagging Span is also used to determine the strength of the buy or sell signal.

-- If the Chikou Span is below the closing price of the last 26 periods ago & a sell short signal is given, then the strength of trend is down-wards, otherwise the signal is considered to be a weak sell signal.
+- If the Chikou Span is below the closing forex price of the last 26 periods ago and a sell short signal is given, then the strength of the Forex trend is downwards, otherwise the signal is considered to be a weak sell signal.

-- If there a bullish signal and the Chikou Span is above the price of the last 26 periods ago, then the strength of trend is to the upside, otherwise it is considered to be a weak buy signal.
+- If there is a bullish signal and the Chikou Span is above the forex price of the last 26 periods ago, then the strength of the forex trend is to the upside, otherwise it is considered to be a weak buy signal.